InspectorDidi/CoqAST/README.md

     (Inductive ((Name le) (inductive_body (le_n 1 (Prod (Name n) (Inductive ((Name nat) (inductive_body (O 1 (Rel 1)) (S 2 (Prod (Anonymous) (Rel 1) (Rel 2)))))) (App (Rel 2) (Rel 1) (Rel 1)))) (le_S 2 (Prod (Name n) (Inductive ((Name nat) (inductive_body (O 1 (Rel 1)) (S 2 (Prod (Anonymous) (Rel 1) (Rel 2)))))) (Prod (Name m) (Inductive ((Name nat) (inductive_body (O 1 (Rel 1)) (S 2 (Prod (Anonymous) (Rel 1) (Rel 2)))))) (Prod (Anonymous) (App (Rel 3) (Rel 2) (Rel 1)) (App (Rel 4) (Rel 3) (App (Construct (Inductive ((Name nat) (inductive_body (O 1 (Rel 1)) (S 2 (Prod (Anonymous) (Rel 1) (Rel 2)))))) 2) (Rel 2))))))))))

 The default depth is 0.
 If the argument is a constant or inductive type, the plugin always unfolds it.

-# The Fun Part

-Once you have a basic understanding of what this does, you can actually modify the plugin.

-The only file you care about is `ast_plugin.ml4`.
-So open that up.
-It is extensively commented to help guide you through changes.

-After making your changes, build and load up CoqTop.
-Import the plugin again and call your command.
-You should see the impact of your changes immediately.

 ## Modifying the Command